kowey/GenI/doc/manual/command-line.md

     Interaction with `--testsuite` and `--testcase`:

-    -   If only `--instructions` is set, then the first test suite and or test case from the instructions file is used.
+    -   If only `--instructions` is set, we use that

-    -   If only `--testsuite` and `--testcase` are set, we pretend that an instructions file was supplied saying that we want to run the entirety of the test suite specified in `--testsuite`.
+    -   If only `--testsuite` is set, we pretend that an instructions file was supplied saying that we want to run the that suite (or a specific case if `--testcase` is given too)

     -   If both `--instructions` and `--testsuite`/ `--testcase` are set then the latter are used to select from within the instructions.